-Ratt released a self-titled mini-album in 1983 on a local label, the release now often known as just Ratt EP, and they struck up a close personal friendship with members of Mötley Crüe, friendly rivals that shared the same hard partying lifestyle.
+Ratt released a self-titled mini-album in 1983 on a local label, the release now often known as just 'Ratt EP', and they struck up a close personal friendship with members of Mötley Crüe, friendly rivals that shared the same hard partying lifestyle.
 The aforementioned glam metal scene of southern California brought the fledgling band major inspiration.
-Ratt then made their breakthrough with their first full studio album, Out of the Cellar, which stayed in the Billboard Top 20 for six months.
-Single "Round and Round" became a signature song of the group.
-The release has since been certified as multi-platinum by the RIAA and continues to be loved by many metal fans.
+Ratt then made their breakthrough with their first full studio album, 'Out of the Cellar', which stayed in the Billboard Top 20 for six months.
+Single "Round and Round" became the signature song of the group.
+The album has since been certified as multi-platinum by the RIAA and continues to be loved by many metal fans.

-They toured with Ozzy Osbourne before joining a Billy Squier jaunt where they were apparently 'thrown off' because they were more popular than the headline act.
+They toured with Ozzy Osbourne before joining a Billy Squier jaunt, where they were apparently 'thrown off' because they were more popular than the headline act.
 Their subsequent output has seen them follow a familiar arena-friendly hard rock route, with accusations over sexist videos contrasting with their ability to sell out concert halls and produce recordings that regularly received platinum and gold certifications.
-In particular, their sophomore album, Invasion of Your Privacy, proved that they were no "one album wonder".
+In particular, their highly successful sophomore album, 'Invasion of Your Privacy', proved that they were no "one album wonder".

 Still, the changing musical zeitgeist would not be kind to groups such as Ratt, with grunge and alternative rock seizing the spotlight.
-Ratt's 1990 release Detonator featured several songs co-written with Desmond Child, known for his previous work with Alice Cooper and Bon Jovi among others, and it proved their most adventurous recording to date in some ways.
-Yet the group's success had clearly waned with the years on the road leading to inter-group conflict.
-Crosby would depart after the Sepember 1991 release of compilation album Ratt & Roll 81-91.
+Ratt's 1990 release 'Detonator' featured several songs co-written with Desmond Child, known for his previous work with Alice Cooper and Bon Jovi among others, and it proved their most adventurous recording to date in some ways.
+Yet the group's success had clearly waned, and the years on the road had contributed to conflict within the band.
+Crosby would depart after the Sepember 1991 release of compilation album 'Ratt & Roll 81-91'.
 In 1993, Pearcy unveiled his new solo outfit, Arcade, confirming the dissolution of the band.

 The band toured throughout the latter half of the 00s, as retro interests caused a general popular resurgence of 80s musical and culture, and hopes for a new album grew.
-Ratt went back into the studios minus original guitarist Robbin Crosby who had died some years earlier brought on by the long and public battle he waged against drugs, having gotten AIDS from sharing needles.
+Ratt went back into the studios minus original guitarist Robbin Crosby.
+He had died some years earlier brought on by the long and public battle he waged against drugs, having gotten AIDS from sharing needles.
 His last television interview was with VH1's 'Behind The Music' program, in which the rocker stated: "Don't feel sorry for me.
 Don't cry for me at my funeral.
 I've lived the life of ten men.
 I've been very lucky."